talasokratas/hairsalon-booking/README.md

 For this app to work server where this app will be hosted must have mod_rewrite module enabled, because it is used in .htaccess files.

 <h3>After placing this app to server or your developing environment foolow this steps:</h3>
-1. <strong>IMPORTANT.</strong> open .htaccess file located in public folder and change rewrite base RewriteBase /hairsalon-booking-mvc/public to your directory. /hairsalon-booking-mvc/ should be replaced by your directory.
+1. <strong>IMPORTANT</strong><br> Open .htaccess file located in public folder and change rewrite base RewriteBase /hairsalon-booking-mvc/public to your directory. /hairsalon-booking-mvc/ should be replaced by your directory.
-In most hosting cases RewriteBase /public/ should work
+In most hosting cases RewriteBase /public/ should work<br>
-2. Create database for this application
+2. Create database for this application<br>
-3. Rename congig-example.php to config.php and save your database crediantials to this file
+3. Rename congig-example.php to config.php and save your database crediantials to this file<br>
-4. Add rooturl and sitename to the same configuration file
+4. Add rooturl and sitename to the same configuration file<br>

 That's it for now.
 There are quite few things left to work on.